How to Scan In Your Photos for Your Cards

 This part is the easiest.
 There are 2 ways to send us your photos:

-NOTE – Many email programs such as Hotmail or Apple’s Mail have the option to send a smaller version of the photo so it will not be so large.
-Do NOT use this as it will make the photo too small to use.
-Always send at full or actual size if the option is available.
+NOTE – Many email programs such as Hotmail or Apple’s Mail program have the option to send a smaller version of the photo so it will not be so large.
+Do not use this option, as it will make the photo too small to use.
+Always send at full or actual size, if the option is available.

 What if my scanner and I just can’t work out our differences?

 Technology can be frustrating at times for the best of us.
 If you find yourself unable to work the crazy scanner you have, then you can either have it scanned in at your local photo store or at a copy store such as Kinko’s.
 Just be sure to use the same settings or tell the staff member helping you the settings.

 If all else fails, you can mail the photos to us via postal mail, simply request our mailing address from Customer Service after placing your request online (we cannot accept photos sent in without a 5 digit request number from your online submission at this time).

 If you have any questions at all on this process or need more information, please contact Customer Service.
 Thank you so much and have a great day!